teddyaroca/Summer_2022_bioinformatics/README.md

 ## metadata

 This folder contains a single comma separated file (.csv file) containing all the metadata for each strain used in the Richardson et al. paper.
 This metadata will be useful to summarize data and create figures in RStudio.

-## raw-data

-This folder contains raw genomic data that will be used in your analyses.
-Some of these data has been pre-processed by Teddy to make your workflow easier.

 ## RStudio